CCI-MOC/hil/INSTALL.rst

 which describe setting up PostgreSQL; in these instructions we assume that you've done so successfully.

-You need to create a postgresql user and database for HaaS. once you've done so, the ``uri`` option in ``haas.cfg``'s ``database`` must be set to::
+You need to create a postgresql user and database for HaaS.
+Once you've done so, the ``uri`` option in ``haas.cfg``'s ``database`` must be set to::

         postgresql://<user>:<password>@<address>/<dbname>